 Welcome to the Centre for Population & Urban Research (CPUR)

-The Centre for Population and Urban Research is an independent research organisation within the School of Political and Social Inquiry in the Arts Faculty of Monash University.
+The Centre for Population and Urban Research is an independent research organisation within the School of Social Sciences in the Arts Faculty of Monash University.
 Its funding derives mainly from external research grants and consultancies.
 It has prepared reports for a number of Commonwealth, State and Local Government agencies, professional bodies and corporations.

 - Bob Birrell and Ernest Healy This report documents the scale of the Melbourne’s recent inner-city high rise apartment boom and the scale of its likely further expansion.It shows that it is an investor led boom, which is disconnected from any underlying increased preference for apartment living.
 It is delivering thousands of tiny apartments which reflect developers’ ...
 Read more